navanjani/navanjani/README.md

 :paperclips: [Findustalent](https://beta.findustalent.com/)
 <p>As part of the Codaisseur bootcamp, I had to develop a individual project  using the React framework in approximately 10 days.
 I built a SAAS product.
 Simply a recruiting platform focused on companies.
 Companis can use this product to create their own career page with multiple job listings.</p>
+The front-end was developed with React and TypeScript.
+I used Redux for global state management.